Last Updated on August 10, 2019 by Timothy Ephraim

-As many of you already know, shared hosting is one of cheapest web hosting option for beginners or bloggers to get started.
+As many of you already know, shared hosting is one of the cheapest web hosting option for beginners or bloggers to get started.
 You plan to get started with a website and yes, shared web hosting is the best option for most webmasters

 What is unlimited?

-Imagine a dormitory which accommodates many people in a room.
+Imagine a dormitory which accommodates many people in a single room.
 Shared hosting is exactly like this, your website is kept in a shared server along with other websites where you share server resources with others.
 So, everything is shared you can use only server resources allocated to you.
-If your site uses more resources than allocated, they will kill processes running since excessive use of resources by one website could affect the performance of other websites as well.
+If your site uses more resources than allocated, they will kill processes running since excessive use of resources by one website could affect the performance of other websites hosted on that server as well.

 What to ask for?

 Well, now we know the reality about unlimited.
 So what we need to look for while purchasing a shared hosting plan ?
 I would say that you need to check how much memory is allocated, check for CPU speed as well.
-Another important thing is entry process, entry process is the number of PHP scripts run at a time.
+Another important thing is the entry process, the entry process is the number of PHP scripts run at a time.
 Most web hosts offer at least 30 entry processes, for an advanced plan you can expect something close to 100 entry processes or more.
 In most scenarios, 30 entry processes are enough for your website to run smoothly. but if the number of php scripts running at the same time on your website increases, it might give an internal server error.
 So choose wisely and don’t make your web hosting experience disastrous

 - What you mean by unlimited?